USMES Selects the 2018 Elite Team

 The triathletes, cyclists, runners, and para-athletes in the Elite Program represent the highest ideals of USMES and its members who strengthen their minds and bodies through endurance sports in conjunction with their honorable service in uniform.
 USMES Elite Team members will compete against the best in the world while setting an example within USMES to motivate, mentor and support almost 1500 teammates to reach for their best.

 The US Military Endurance Sports (USMES) program, a division of American Servicemembers Amateur Sports Inc. (ASAS), is a non-profit 501(c)3 organization chartered to support amateur athletes, endurance sports education and activities for current, retired, and veteran members of the United States Armed Forces.
-To learn more about USMES, go to http://www.usmes.org.
+To learn more about USMES, go to https://www.usmes.org.

 Leave a Reply